By David Joel Miller.

 One reason you may be having a conflict about two choices is that much of life is not simply yes or no choices.
 Sometimes you have a whole lot of options, stay on your current job, go look for another job or go back to school to further your education.
-Each one of those options comes with a range of possible choices.
+Each one of those options come with a range of possible choices.

 You have way more parts than you think.

 When it comes to these conflicting parts of you, there may be a lot more of those than you think.
 Each of us has many roles to play in life and sometimes those roles are in conflict.
 You have your role as partner and your role as a parent.
 Also, you’re a child of some other parents and on top of that, you’re an employee or boss.
 You may have political or religious affiliations also.
-Each of these parts if you has conflicting claims, for your time, your money, your energy, and your emotional commitments.
+Each of these parts if you have conflicting claims, for your time, your money, your energy, and your emotional commitments.